youngyangyang04/PowerVim/README.md

 ssh install.sh
 ```
 # Feature
-* CPP and PHP code completion and you can add code keyword list for any language completion
+* CPP/PHP/JAVA code completion and you can add code keyword list for any language completion
 * Taglist for functuon and variables list
 * MiniBufList shows the files opened
 * Vim syntax highlighting for C++ (including C++11), go, php, html, json and markdown